gjbex/training-material/Python/NetworkX/README.md

 1. `graph.xml`: example GraphML representation of a tree
 1. `graph.txt`: example edge list representation of a tree
 1. `weighted_tree.xml`: example GraphML representation of a weighted tree
+1. `max_flow.py`: illustration of the maximum flow algorithm on a very simple case of three parallel flows.